Sohom-Chakma/Telecom-Customer-Churn/README.md

 # Telecom-Customer-Churn
-Identifying patterns and predictors of customer attrition for CelcomDigi.
+Identifying patterns and predictors of customer attrition for CelcomDigi using DataBricks